French Motorcycle Brands

 Godier & Genoud Logo

-For 25 years – from 1970 to 1995, French racers Georges Godier and Alain Genoud were engaged in the modernization of Kawasaki and Honda motorcycles.
-They changed the wheelbase to a tracked one.
-In the process of modernization, they used an engine of their design.
-However, such equipment was not in demand.
-As a result, the 90s became the last attempt to implement their ideas profitably.
-At this time, another fast road-going customs was created, but with the same result.
-The brand was closed in 1995.
+For 25 years—from 1970 to 1995—French riders Georges Godier and Alain Genoud modernized Kawasaki and Honda motorcycles.
+They changed the wheelbase to a trackbase.
+In the modernization process, they used an engine of their design.
+However, such machinery was not in demand.
+As a result, the 1990s became the last attempt to realize their ideas profitably.
+At this time, another fast road customs was created, but with the same result.
+In 1995, the brand was closed down.

 The owners paid little attention to the visualization of their brand.
-An emblem was created, which was placed not only on motorcycles but also on office stickers, plates of the company’s production department.
-It was a text that consisted of 2 words – the names of the founders.
-Written in capital letters “godier genoud” in 2 rows with a shift of the second word to the right by one character relative to the upper one, the text was not distinguished by its intricacy and special attractiveness.
-Graphically, it was made three-dimensional by shaping shadows using a matte.
-Simplicity and conciseness remain in the memory of those who managed to get acquainted with some types of the brand’s products.
+An emblem was created and placed not only on motorcycles but also on office stickers and signs of the company’s production department.
+It was a text consisting of 2 words – the founders’ surnames.
+Written in capital letters, “godlier generous” in 2 lines with a shift of the second word to the right by one sign relative to the upper one, the text was not characterized by intricacy and special attractiveness.
+Graphically, it was made volumetric by forming shadows with the help of a mat.
+Simplicity and laconism remained in the memory of those who had time to get acquainted with some types of brand products.

 Scorpa